yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-pump/tyk-pump-configuration/tyk-pump-configuration.md

 ### Sharding analytics to different data sinks

 In a multi-organisation deployment, each organisation, team, or environment might have their preferred analytics tooling.
-This capability allows Tyk-Pump to send analytics for different organisations or various APIs to different destinations.
+This capability allows the Tyk Pump to send analytics for different organisations or various APIs to different destinations.
 E.g.  Org A can send their analytics to MongoDB + DataDog while Org B can send their analytics to DataDog + expose the Prometheus metrics endpoint.